SamdenLepcha/Kaggle-CostaRica-Poverty/README.md

-# Kaggle-CostaRica-Poverty
+#  Costa Rican Household Poverty Level Prediction
-This notebook showcases my approach to the Costa Rican Household Poverty Level Prediction competition.
+I have enclosed an IPython notebook in this repository which depicts my approach to the Costa Rican Household Poverty Level Prediction competition.
 Showcases data munging, visualisation and analysis.
+With the help of this approach I was able to finish in the top 7% of the competition.
+My aim for this repository is to provide a guide for those who are new and are interested in this field.
+I have taken help from the nunber 1 kernel in the competiton.
+You can find this kernel <a href ="https://www.kaggle.com/willkoehrsen/a-complete-introduction-and-walkthrough">here.</a>